stsewd/stsewd.github.io/posts/securing-your-dev-environment.rst

 or your master password could be compromised.
 Multi factor authentication (MFA) to the rescue!

-MFA is about using two or more pieces of evidence on authentication to be able to access a website or application [#mfa]_.
+MFA is about using two or more pieces of evidence (factors) on authentication to be able to access a website or application [#mfa]_.
-Your password is one factor (something you know), the second factor is usually something you have.
+Factors are: something you know (like a password), something you have (like a phone), and something you are (like your fingerprints).
-Common ways of MFA are:
+A common way of MFA is combining a password (something you know) with something you have, like:

 SMS
   This is using your phone number to receive a code via SMS to be able to authenticate.